scylladb/scylla-manager/docs/source/backup/examples.rst

 The backup procedure can be customized allowing you to plan your backups according to your IT policy.
 All parameters can be found in the :ref:`sctool backup <sctool-backup>` command reference.
 If you want to check if all of your nodes can connect to the backup storage location see :ref:`Perform a dry run of a Backup <dry-run>`.
-Following examples will use AWS S3 as a storage provider.
+Following examples will use Amazon S3 as a storage provider.

 **Prerequisites**